 Figure 6.3.2-1: Sensing service exposure procedure

 1. The VAL Server/Client acting as sensing consumer performs sensing service subscription procedure by sending sensing service subscription request and receiving sensing service subscription response.
-During the sensing service subscription procedure, the Sensing enabler server can acquire the sensing requirements of the VAL Server/Client such as VAL ID, Sensing Service Area of interest, Sensing service type, Sensing target object type, Accuracy requirements, QoS requirements and so on.
-The Sensing enabler server performs authorization check and determines whether the Sensing Service Area of interest, sensing service typeand Sensing target object type is authorized according to the acquired Sensing Authorization information for Sensing Service from CN.
-Then it sends sensing service subscription response including the authorization information (e.g.,authorized Sensing Service Area, authorized sensing service type and authorized Sensing target object type) to the sensing consumer.
+During the sensing service subscription procedure, the Sensing enabler server can acquire the sensing requirements of the VAL Server/Client such as VAL ID, Sensing Service Area of interest, Sensing service type, Requested Sensing results processed level, Sensing target object type, Accuracy requirements, QoS requirements and so on.
+The consumer may also indicate if additional contextual metadata is required to support the requested sensing result.
+The Sensing enabler server performs authorization check and determines whether the Sensing Service Area of interest, sensing service type, sensing result level and Sensing target object type is authorized according to the acquired Sensing Authorization information for Sensing Service from CN.
+Then it sends sensing service subscription response including the authorization information (e.g.,authorized Sensing Service Area, authorized sensing service type, authorized sensing results level and authorized Sensing target object type) to the sensing consumer.
 If the sensing consumer is authorized to acquire one-time sensing results reporting, the sensing service subscription response includes the allowed time period of triggering sensing request.

-2. Sensing enabler server sends sensing request to 5GC NF(e.g.,NEF) and receives sensing response.
+2. Sensing enabler server sends sensing request to 5GC NF(e.g.,NEF) and it may include the desired level of processing of the sensing result in the request and receives sensing response.
 The Sensing enabler server determines the content of the sensing request including the accuracy and QoS requirements in the received sensing service subscription request and the authorized requesting information after authorization check in step1.

 Editor's note: The parameters in the sensing request and response are FFS and should be determined based on SA2’s progress.